030/n3dr/README.md

 ## Backup or Migrate your entire Nexus Artifact Server
 Download all artifacts at once or migrate automatically from Nexus to Nexus.

+Without n3dr it is not possible to download all artifacts from Nexus at once. n3dr makes it possible to easily migrate a Nexus server from AWS to Azure or Google Cloud.

 [![GoDoc Widget]][GoDoc]
 [![Build Status](https://travis-ci.org/030/n3dr.svg?branch=master)](https://travis-ci.org/030/n3dr)
 [![Go Report Card](https://goreportcard.com/badge/github.com/030/n3dr)](https://goreportcard.com/report/github.com/030/n3dr)